TankerHQ/spec/blocks_verification.md

 Server side:

-- The recipient field must contain a valid user public key (one that has not been superseeded, this is a best effort)
+- The recipient field must contain a valid user public key (one that has not been supersede, this is a best effort)

 ### KeyPublishToUserGroup